sleepyOwl14/proximax-bc-docs/docs/guides/monitoring/turning-the-asynchronous-transaction-announcement-into-synchronous.md

 ### Sending the transfer transaction

-1. Alice creates a [Transfer Transaction](../../built-in-features/transfer-transaction.md), sending 10 XEM to Bob and signs it with her account.
+1. Alice creates a [Transfer Transaction](../../built-in-features/transfer-transaction.md), sending 10 XPX to Bob and signs it with her account.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--TypeScript-->